josura/GPU-imageprocesing-suite/README.md

 > - gcc

 ## Requirements (CUDA, not implemented yet)
-To build this project for opencl the following dependencied must be satisfied:
+To build this project for CUDA the following dependencied must be satisfied:
 > - CUDA(with a supporting GPU of course)
 > - OpenCV (for image loading and manipulation)
 > - Cmake